 If you're willing to commit to medication, then you're willing to commit to something better and safer, and thus it is highly recommended that - no matter your success with beta blockers - you consider a supplementary non-medicinal treatment to learn how to manage your stress and anxiety.

 Beta-blockers are a class of drugs.
 They target what's known as a "beta receptor" that is found on many cells in the sympathetic nervous system, including the heart, kidneys, muscles, and airways.
 During times of stress, these areas of the body are "excited" by epinephrine.

 In those with heart disease, as well as other health issues, beta blockers reduce the effects of adrenaline on the sympathetic nervous system in order to prevent second heart attacks and other disorders that are exacerbated by stress.

 There are many types of beta blockers.
-Two of the most common prescribed for anxiety are Propranolol and Atenolol.
-Other beta blockers may only affect areas that are not ideal for reducing anxiety, or may cause too many side effects.
+Two of the most commonly prescribed for anxiety are Propranolol and Atenolol.
+Other beta blockers may only affect areas that are not ideal for reducing anxiety or may cause too many side effects.

 Beta Blockers Are Not Approved for Anxiety Reduction

 Maybe the most important reason to avoid beta blockers is that they're not technically approved for anxiolytic (anti-anxiety) use.
 Doctors prescribe these medicines "off-label" - meaning that they aren't approved for use but are used anyway.